-Periodically check the tire pressure (including the spare).
+Check the tire pressure (including the spare) at least once a month and always prior to long distance trips.
 Incorrect tire pressure may adversely affect tire life and vehicle handling.
 Tire pressure should be checked when tires are COLD.
-Tires are considered

-COLD after the vehicle has been parked for three or more hours, or driven less than 1 mile (1.6 km).
-COLD tire pressures are shown on the tire placard affixed to the alove box door.
+Tires are considered COLD after the vehicle has been parked for three or more hours, or driven less than 1 mile (1.6 km).
+COLD tire pressures are shown on the tire placard affixed to the inside of the glove box.